-1. Committee for a Responsible Federal Budget (CRFB) - Cited by You Claim: \$3.37-56.97 deficit increase over 10 years (The Ledger letter); \$3.37 debt increase through 2034 (web result).
+Claim: \$3.3T-\$6.9T deficit increase over 10 years (The Ledger letter); \$3.3T debt increase through 2034 (web result).

 Historical Accuracy: The CRFB is a well-respected, nonpartisan organization focused on fiscal responsibility.
 It often provides estimates that complement or expand on CBO projections, typically offering a range to account for uncertainty.
-The web result (Budgets & Projections | Committee for a Responsible Federal Budget - www.orfb.org) notes their estimate of the current deficit (\$2.07 over the past 12 months) aligns with CBO data, suggesting reliability.
-Historically, the CRFB has been accurate in identifying fiscal trends, though their projections can be conservative (e.g., assuming limited economic growth offsets).
-They correctly predicted rising deficits during the 2017 Tax Cuts and Jobs Act (TCJA), with actual deficits in 2018-2020 aligning with their forecasts.
-Credibility: Nonpartisan and independent, with a focus on deficit reduction.
+The web result (Budgets & Projections | Committee for a Responsible Federal Budget - www.cfb.org) notes their estimate of the current deficit (\$2.01 over the past 12 months) aligns with CBO data, suggesting reliability.
+Historical Accuracy: with actual deficits in 2018-2020 aligning with their forecasts.
+Credibility:

-illity: ritisan and independent, with a focus on deficit reduction. rethodology is transparent (e.g., they publish detailed reports on their website), though they rely on CBO data as a baseline, which inherits some of the CBO's limitations (e.g., dynamic scoring issues).
+Creationity: Nonpartisan and independent, with a focus on deficit reduction.
+Their methodology is transparent (e.g., they publish detailed reports on their website), though they rely on CBO data as a baseline, which inherits some of the CBO's limitations (e.g., dynamic scoring issues).